Andres2704/rocketthermalanalysis/README.md

 *Current Features*:
 - Temperature distribution along the case by implicit and explicit methods.
 - Temperature distribution along the bulkhead by 2D explicit method.
-- Generate multiple graphs and output file with the results
+- Generate multiple graphs and output file with the results.
-- Convective Heat Transfer coefficient calculator
+- Convective heat transfer coefficient calculator.

 *Future features*:
 - Generate a detailed outuput file for the bulkhead